-Smart lighting — with its modes, color changes, voice commands and more — is especially well fitted to the dorm room.
+Smart lighting — with its modes, color changes, voice commands, and more — is especially well-fitted to the dorm room.
 As you’re picking out your dorm tech, we suggest you find a smart lamp that you like, too.
-It can be the perfect addition to your desk, bed, or the room as a whole … and we can help you pick the right one.
+It can be the perfect addition to your desk, bed, or room as a whole.
+We can help you pick the right one.

 This Marrado lamp is designed to sit by a bedside and provide … well, whatever kind of light you need.
 The LED light from this little smart lamp is activated via touch, allowing you to adjust the brightness and the color to whatever you prefer.
 Turn to your phone, and you can use a Bluetooth connection to play music from the lamp.
 The sound isn’t that great, but it’s good for ambient music while you’re busy doing other things (or falling asleep).
 The lamp also runs on an internal battery, making it portable for up to five hours (Marrado suggests taking it outside for an evening date on the grass, which isn’t the worst idea).

-Finally, not only is the model very affordable, but it also has a lifetime warranty in case of damage, making it well-suited for dorm life.
+Finally, not only is the Marrado Bedside Lamp very affordable, but it also has a lifetime warranty in case of damage, making it well-suited for dorm life.
 But hold on — we’re just beginning our list, and if you want something smarter, bigger, or brighter, keep on reading.

-The lamp includes an extra USB port for charging your phone, but if you prefer wireless charging, then you may like this similar model from YTech.
+The Moko LED Desk Lamp includes an extra USB port for charging your phone, but if you prefer wireless charging, then you may like this similar model from Ytech.
 There are also plenty of rotation options to get just the angle you like, memory functions to remember your brightness/temperature settings, and an option for a three-minute delay until shutdown, which is useful if you’re leaving but still want it to stay on for a little longer.
-It also has an interesting vibration feedback when you operate the lamp and sleep mode, so you know that the touch controls are working.
+It also has interesting vibration feedback when you operate the lamp and sleep mode, so you know that the touch controls are working.

-This Aukey lamp has an attractive price point, simple but elegant design, and handy little touch controls to switch between three brightness levels.
-You can switch between white light and a color of your choice for different events.
-Otherwise, this lamp keeps everything simple, while still serving multiple needs.
-It’s a good choice if you don’t want too many options and prefer rapid touch controls, as opposed to using yet another app for your lamp.
+The Aukey Table Lamp has an attractive price point, simple but elegant design, and handy little touch controls to switch between three brightness levels.
+You can switch between white light and a color of your choice for different effects.
+Otherwise, this lamp keeps everything simple while still serving multiple needs.
+It’s a good choice if you don’t want too many options and prefer rapid touch controls as opposed to using yet another app for your lamp.